JustenMX/ntu-springboot-activities/README.md

 1. Locate the `resources` folder in the project directory.

-2. Inside the resources folder, you will find the `BRIEF.md` file.
+2. Inside the resources/documentation folder, you will find the `BRIEF.md` file.

 3. Open the `BRIEF.md` file to access detailed instructions and guidelines for the activity.